-Alliant Techsystems and Orbital Sciences agreed to merge their aerospace and defense operations in mid-2014, in a $5 billion transaction that will create Orbital ATK, a defense and aviation systems developer with a combined $4.5 billion in revenue.
-As part of the deal, ATK will spin off its sporting segment, which focuses on commercial sporting equipment, to its shareholders.
+Alliant Techsystems and Orbital Sciences merged their aerospace and defense operations in early 2015, in a $5 billion transaction that created Orbital ATK, a defense and aviation systems developer with a combined $4.5 billion in revenue.
+As part of the deal, Alliant spun off its sporting segment, which focuses on commercial sporting equipment, to shareholders.

-ATK is stationed in Arlington, Virginia, and it has nearly 60 locations in 21 states, Canada, Puerto Rico, and other countries.
+Orbital ATK is stationed in Arlington, Virginia, and has locations in some 20 states, Canada, Puerto Rico, and other countries.

 Sales and Marketing